Ran Harel, MD

 Spine Surgery and Spine Radiosurgery

-Dr. Harel is the director of the spine surgery division and spine radiosurgery division of the neurosurgical department, one of the leading departments in the world according to Newsweek, at Sheba Medical Center, a top 10 hospital according to the Newsweek magazine.
+Prof. Harel is the director of the spine surgery division and spine radiosurgery division of the neurosurgical department, one of the leading departments in the world according to Newsweek, at Sheba Medical Center, a top 10 hospital according to the Newsweek magazine.

 Dr. Harel was nominated as one of the best spine neurosurgeons in Israel by Forbes magazine.